RhodriDavidJohn/ahds-mini-project/code/README.md

 # Information about the code

 ## Folder contents
-This folder contains 5 files and one sub-folder which contains a single file.
+This folder contains 5 files and two sub-folders.

 The files in this folder are:
     - get_pmids.sh